marcoverpas/keynote_speech_Florence/README.md

 ## Playing with the Model

 One of the advantages of creating formal models using `R` is that they can be conveniently converted into online interactive models.
-Click the link below to open the simulation laboratory for Model ECO-3IO-PC.
+Click the link below (or the figure) to open the simulation laboratory for *Model ECO-3IO-PC*.

 [![Open Shiny App](https://img.shields.io/badge/Launch-Shiny_App-blue?style=for-the-badge&logo=r)](https://x52gnt-marco-passarella.shinyapps.io/eco_3io_sfc_model/)